-The Checkword Check function reads the data and checks the checkword of the entire track (29 sectors) as specified by the preceding Load Address function.
+The Checkword Check function reads the data and checks the checkword of the entire track (29 sectors) as specified by the A-Register contents of the Load Address last performed.
 No data is transferred between the DSA and the CDD controller.